honojs/honox/README.md

 ### Renderer

 This is a `_renderer.tsx`, which will load the `/app/client.ts` entry file for the client.
 It will load the JavaScript file for the production according to the variable `import.meta.env.PROD`.
-And renders the inside of `HasIslands` if there are islands on that page.
+And renders the inside of `<HasIslands />` if there are islands on that page.

 ```tsx
 // app/routes/_renderer.tsx